gvlax/sdk-mg/README.md

 ``` shell
 node index.js --listBuckets
 ```
-Delete a file from a bucket:
+Delete a file from a bucket (no regex implemented; single file only delete):

 ```
 node index.js -d test.txt